MID-IST-FALL-2018/elastic-math-server/README.md

 In order to run the code we use the Java project management tool [Apache Maven](https://maven.apache.org/).
 A `pom.xml` file including all required dependencies and plugins is already provided.
 Therefore, it is not necessary to update this file.
 Note that the commands below are for Unix based systems.
+The following commands must be executed under the directory `akka-elastic-math-server/`.

 In order to compile and execute you can run:
 ```bash